Chart Color Schemes

 Infrastructure

-Norlane has strong levels of nearby infrastructure activity, ranking in the top 30% nationally
+Norlane has moderate levels of nearby infrastructure activity, ranking in the 46thth percentile nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 15 projects likely to impact the area.
-Notable projects include Wathaurong Dreaming Project - North Geelong Hub Redevelopment, Gateway Green Estate, Geelong Growth Area Transport Infrastructure Strategy, and Norlane ARC.
+AreaSearch has identified 15 projects that may impact this region.
+Notable ones include Wathaurong Dreaming Project - North Geelong Hub Redevelopment, Gateway Green Estate, Geelong Growth Area Transport Infrastructure Strategy, and Norlane ARC.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.